Water Protection Program

 Nonpoint Source Watershed Restoration and Protection

 The Department of Natural Resources has funding available to assist organizations with implementing best management practices and associated activities as described in their department-accepted watershed management plan or alternative plan.
-The purpose of the funding is to implement on-the-ground practices that control, reduce or manage nonpoint source pollution as described in the Missouri Nonpoint Source Management Plan and active Request for Proposals.
+The purpose of the funding is to implement on-the-ground practices that control, reduce or manage nonpoint source pollution as described in the Missouri Nonpoint Source Management Plan as selected by the department.